mhollick/CV/CV.md

     -   Documentation of current infrastructure and procedures
 -   Part of team creating major new ecommerce site
     -   Monitoring, dashboards and log management
+        -    Using Icinga2 (a fork of Nagios), collectd, Graphite and Grafana
+        -    Worked with Dataloop.io to provide business dashboarding
     -   Requirements capture for production
     -   Documentation
 -   Migration to AWS in progress